Drop That Kitty

-"Drop That Kitty" is a song by American singer Ty Dolla Sign, featuring English singer Charli XCX and fellow American singer Tinashe.
-The track was produced by Stargate and Cashmere Cat.
-The song was written by Ty Dolla Sign and Charlotte Atichison.
+"Drop That Kitty" is a song by American singer Ty Dolla Sign featuring British singer Charli XCX and fellow American singer Tinashe, who all wrote the track with its producers Stargate and Cashmere Cat.
 It was released as digital download in the United States on February 17, 2015, originally intended as the first single from Free TC but was later scrapped.
-Sign raps the track's main verses, while XCX sings its chorus hook and Tinashe its bridge and pre-chorus hook.
+Sign sings the track's main verses, while XCX sings its chorus and Tinashe its bridge and pre-chorus hook.
 The lyrical content in the song serve as a four-step dance instructional and contain several sexual euphemisms and innuendos.
 It discusses a scenario of meeting someone attractive in a club and communicating basest desires to them, while extolling the virtues of physical flexibility.

 The song garnered positive reviews from music critics, who complimented its club and crossover appeal, as well as XCX and Tinashe's vocal delivery.
 Time called it the sequel and successor to Iggy Azalea's "Fancy" (2014).
 An accompanying music video for "Drop That Kitty" has been filmed in Los Angeles and was released on April 15, 2015.
 There are cameo appearances by Wiz Khalifa, DJ Mustard and O.T.
 Genasis.